 Maurice is someone who I recently met and immediately was intrigued by his demeanor and outlook.
-This was before I learned that he was a gay married priest with a lot of perspective.
 My wife and I recently spent a few hours with him and his partner and had a wonderful afternoon.
 I was aware of his skills as an artist but had not understood that he had just picked it later in life.
 These are couple of his paintings.
 His website is stunning.

 One of the most difficult concepts to operationalize in healing from chronic pain is that you cannot fix it.
 Your attention is on the problem, not the solution.
 Since your brain is constantly changing structure, you’re reinforcing the pain circuits.
 Solving chronic pain requires that you move towards your vision and actively pursue it.
 Paradoxically, your pain will be left behind and you can create whatever life you would like.

 Somehow, we have big dreams when we are young without resources to attain them, and then when we are older and may have the means to pursue these visions, we don’t.
 We get stuck in life and all of its trauma.
 People often dream of retirement and then don’t what to do with themselves.
 He has an unusual and inspiring approach.

 Maurice L. Monette holds a doctorate in Adult Education from Columbia University.
 He directed and taught in graduate programs for adult learners at Loyola and John F. Kennedy universities.
 Monette is now an artist and writer and lives in Oakland, California.

 At 68, I asked myself, “Why not play 20?”